 This stove is designed to get the most efficient transfer of heat energy from the wood fuel and radiate it into your living environment.
-The fire box introduces combustion air through three sources.
+The fire box introduces combustion air through four sources.
 (1) Immediately beneath the door opening below the window is a Lower Primary Air Orifice (LPAO).
-(2) The primary air inlet control brings air into the firebox and controls the rate of burn (and the amount of heat the stove radiates).
-(3) The secondary air tubes at the top of the firebox are designed to ignite the combustion gases (smoke) given off by the burning wood and increases the efficiency of the stove and reduces chimney emissions.
+(2) The primary air inlet control (center control lever) brings air into the firebox and controls the rate of burn (and the amount of heat the stove radiates).
+(3) The high burn duct control (right control lever) provides additional air for maximum burn rate.
+(4) The secondary air tubes at the top of the firebox are designed to ignite the combustion gases (smoke) given off by the burning wood and increases the efficiency of the stove and reduces chimney emissions.